godotengine/godot-docs/reference/compiling_for_android.rst

 enough.
 Compiling the Android APK manually is mostly useful for custom builds or custom packages for the deployer.

 Also, you still need to do all the steps mentioned in the :ref:`doc_exporting_for_android` tutorial before attempting your custom export template.

 Requirements
 ------------

-For compiling under Windows, the following is required:
+For compiling under Windows, Linux or OSX, the following is required:

 -  Python 2.7+ (3.0 is untested as of now).
 -  SCons build system.
 -  Android SDK version 8 and 13
 -  Android NDK

-Setting Up SCons
+Setting up SCons
 ----------------

 Set the environment variable ANDROID_HOME to point to the Android